 CONTRIBUTORSJeb Lund is the founder of Mr. Destructo and wrote the "America's Screaming Conscience" column for Gawker from February 2012-2013 under the pseudonym Mobutu Sese Seko.
 Under another pseudonym, he also moderated a major book forum and reviewed history and public policy texts.
 He has contributed to music video story development for acts like Metallica and Disturbed and authored viral media campaigns for both.
 He writes the lion's share of Mr. Destructo articles and is responsible for the clumsy layout, turgid copy-editing and inexplicable style-sheet changes from year to year.
-His columns and articles have appeared—under both real and fake names—on SomethingAwful.com, GQ.com, Vice, Deadspin, The New Republic and Sports on Earth.
-You can view his Blogger profile here.
+His columns and articles have appeared—under both real and fake names—in The Awl, The Classical, Deadspin, Esquire, GQ, The New Republic, SBNation, Sports on Earth and Vice.

 Marty Peretz is the owner and publisher of Et tu, Mr. Destructo?
 He purchased the website when it first became popular and profitable, following the printing of White America's Inconvenience Tantrum, Part IV.
 His column, a more in-your-face version of "The Spine," covers the spectrum of human activity, from hip-hop to the Israeli-Palestinian conflict, to Drew Brees' peerless Super Bowl performance.

 Mr. Awesome is not a pundit.
 He honed his loathing and dissections of Washington groupthink during years of work in public policy in that city.
 Later, he fled from the nation's capitol in search of a more noble and respected calling, like being a lawyer.
 He specializes in deconstructing beltway journalism and believes that reading novels is just "dreaming for cowards."